SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

         gcloud iam service-accounts delete global-service-account@$(GCP_PROJECT_NAME).iam.gserviceaccount.com
         ```

-In this course we recommend that you one only use a single service account for doing exercises and your project.
+In this course we recommend that you only use a single service account for doing exercises and your project.
 This
 is to simplify the process of managing permissions.
 In a real-world scenario, you would most likely have multiple
 service accounts, each with different permissions.
 The following roles are the most common ones that you will use in
 this course: